telerik/kendo-ui-core/docs/web/menu/overview.md

         });
     </script>

-## Configure dynamic Menu items
+## Dynamic Items

-The Menu API provides methods for dynamic adding or removing Menu items.
-To add items, you need to provide the new item as a JSON object along with a reference item.
+[The Kendo UI Menu API](/api/javascript/ui/menu) provides methods for dynamically adding or removing Menu items.

+To add items, provide the new item as a JSON object along with a reference item.
 A reference item is a target Menu item HTML element that already exists in the Menu.
 The reference item will be used to determine the placement in the hierarchy of the new item.
 Any valid jQuery selector can be used to obtain a reference to the target item.

-For examples, see the [Menu API demos](http://demos.telerik.com/kendo-ui/web/menu/api.html).
+For more information on configuring Menu items, see the [Menu API demos](http://demos.telerik.com/kendo-ui/web/menu/api.html).

-### How to add a new root Menu item
+The example below demonstrates how to add a new root Menu item.

+###### Example

     <ul id="menu"></ul>

     <script>